cnshsliu/yarknodemenu/README.md

 	};
 ```

-Of course, you may decide to use one menu style, just pass it to Menu component like:
+Of course, you may decide to provie one menu style to your user, just pass it to Menu component like this then:

 ```
 <Menu